PlatosTwin/bayes_ab/README.md

 This package was forked from Matus Baniar's [`bayesian_testing`](https://github.com/Matt52/bayesian-testing).
 Upon deciding to take package development in a different direction, I detached the fork from the original repository.
-The original author's central contributions are to the core infrastructure of the project; this being the first package I have worked on, the original author's work to prepare this code for packaging has also been instrumental to package publication, not to mention educative. significant.
+The original author's contributions are large, however, with his central contributions being to the development of the core infrastructure of the project.
+This being the first package I have worked on, the original author's work to prepare this code for packaging has also been instrumental to package publication, not to mention educative.